02 Mar Hair Growth Facts: How Fast Does Hair Grow? (And Can I Speed Things Up?)

 And it’s not just the heat — over-styling can also harm your hair.
 The excessive pulling and tugging on your hair and scalp, especially under conditions of high heat, can break or damage your hairs.
 You could have a perfectly healthy scalp and healthy hair on the inside, but if you’re causing excessive damage on the outside because of over-styling, you may never grow the thick or fast hair you crave.

 If you refuse to stop using heat products, at least modify your routine.
-You could gently towel and air dry your hair about half of the dying time, and use the hair dryer on medium for the rest.
+And make sure you use some thermal protectant product before using stylers.
+You could gently towel and air dry your hair about half of the drying time and use the hairdryer on medium for the rest.
 There are also sprays which can help reduce damage.
-And avoid pulling your hair too tightly if you can help it.
+Scalp Med® has a thickening spray called Amp Me Up, both for men and women which really helps.
+Also, avoid pulling your hair too tightly if you can help it.

 Stress affects pretty much everything, including your hair growth.
-Stress hormones contribute to hair loss, so try to avoid stressful situations and try to be as stress free as you can to improve your hair and overall well-being.
+Stress hormones contribute to hair loss, so try to avoid stressful situations and try to be as stress-free as you can to improve your hair and overall well-being.
+There are ways for you to limit the stressors in your life; ways such as exercising, meditation, or even adopting a hobby like journaling or hiking can help!
+It’s very unlikely to remove all of the stress from your life, but taking things step by step is better than not acting at all.